 Learn more about the Mansion by booking one of our private tours.
 History comes alive as you walk through the rooms where Eliza and Sarah discussed the menus for the day, and William Barrow planned on developing Jersey City as a fashionable suburb of downtown New York.

-Tours are given on the first Saturday of the month; by appointment only.
-Please fill out the form below to schedule a tour of the Barrow Mansion:
+Historic tours of the Barrow Mansion are given on the first Saturday of the month; by appointment only.
+Please fill out the form below to schedule a tour: